emilianoregazzoni/Brasileirao-Data-Project/README.md

 I want to work with Brasileirao information, and try to discover things about Brazil soccer.
 Search on the data, clean the data, create some visualizations, identify some patterns and train a model with the data.

 :scroll: The stages I am going to follow are:
-Prepare - Process - Analyze & Share - Create and train a model
+Prepare - Process - Analyze & Share - Train a model

 ## Prepare